 Our federal tax dollars will temporarily fund the recycling enforcement officer position.
 We hope this position is temporary and not eventually funded permanently and directly by Townsend taxpayers.
 Now we face more stringent garbage limits.
 We regard garbage pickup as a basic service.
 It should be funded with tax dollars and not additional "pay-as-you-throw" funds.
 Garbage should be collected without fear of $100 fines or turning ourselves into part-time and unpaid Townsend sanitation workers.

 As with most "one-size-fits-all" government proclamations, there are unintended consequences.
 We already live on a back country road that frequently has an old TV or sofa dumped at night.
 Some of these items have been around long enough for bushes to grow around them.
 Given the choice of an old sofa or a family's bag of "overflow" refuse, we prefer the sofa.
 In the spring, we picked up four industrial garbage bags of roadside garbage.
 We don't mind picking up someone else's garbage in our neighborhood.
 We prefer not to look at it all year long.
 However, we refuse to pay Townsend even more money to take away someone else's garbage.
-Therefore, unless it is on our property, the garbage stays there!

 We prefer Townsend police focus on serious crime and suspect they would, too.
 We'd rather officers not expose themselves unnecessarily to biohazards sifting through garbage looking for "clues" to find "perpetrators" who out of desperation were forced to illegally rid themselves of the family garbage.